gabochi/bANSh/readme.md

 # test.sh

-There is a third script that evaluates expressions in blocks of 64 returning the numerical results in order to practice and learn about expressions behaviour.
+There is a third script that evaluates expressions in blocks of 64 returning the numerical results in order to practice and learn about expressions behavior.

 # Tweak